 Whatever their ultimate calling, every girl can learn to stretch, discover reservoirs of inner strength, gain confidence, and develop a growth mindset—all crucial elements in STEM learning.
 Girls will have more grit, become wiser with failures, meet role models, cast themselves in new roles, and imagine themselves advancing their innovative ideas.

-I believe this so strongly that through VentureLab I am providing an open-source toolkit for parents and educators.
+I believe this so strongly that through VentureLab I am providing free Topics in Entrepreneurship curriculum toolkit for parents and educators.
 Together, let’s equip our daughters with entrepreneurial skills to spark their interest in STEM—and to light the path for those who will become the leaders and entrepreneurs who will create the companies and jobs of the future.

 What about you?
 I’d love to hear your thoughts on how to teach a growth mindset and to foster entrepreneurialism in girls.
 Thank you for sharing!